flehoux/angular-resizable-flex/README.md

 # angular-resizable-flex

-Attribute directive built to resize flex elements
+Attribute directive built to resize flex elements.
+Should be compatible with most browsers and IE 11+.

 ---